KoredeDavid/django-multiple-authentication/docs/source/usage.rst

 .. _usage:

-Usage & Illustrations
+Usage & Illustration
 =======================

-We will go through some illustrations but before we start let's creating a user that we can use to test our authentication
+We will go through an illustration to show how the package works, but before we start let's create a user that we can use to test our authentication.

 .. code-block:: console